-Disclosures about the Group's revenue from development properties are made in Note 29 to the financial statements.
+Disclosures about the Group's revenue from development properties are made in Note 28 to the financial statements.

-Key Audit Matters (cont'd)
+Key audit matter No. 4:

-SSA 701.13 Key audit Accounting for construction contracts (refer to Note 29 and Note 2(d) to the financial statements) matter No. 4: The Group uses the input method (i.e. "cost-to-cost" method) to measure project progress and recognise contract revenue in accordance with SFRS(I) 15 Revenue from Contracts with Customers.
+Accounting for construction contracts (refer to Note 28 and Note 2(d) to the financial

+The Group uses the input method (i.e. "cost-to-cost" method) to measure project progress and recognise contract revenue in accordance with SFRS(I) 15 Revenue from Contracts with Customers.

 We focused on the accuracy of revenue recognition and adequacy of provision for onerous contracts due to the significant management judgement required in determining the total contract sum and the total contract costs.

+There is an increase in the level of estimation uncertainty and judgement in determining the total estimated construction contract costs for ongoing contracts as at the reporting date arising from the disruption to the supply chain for construction materials, supply of foreign construction workers and volatile economic conditions brought on by the COVID-19 pandemic.

+How the matter was the audit:

-How the We obtained an understanding of the projects under construction through discussions with matter was management and project managers, assessed the appropriateness of the method selected for addressed in individual projects to measure project progress and recognise contract revenue, and examined the audit: project documentation (including contracts, correspondences with customers on delays or extension of time).
-In relation to total contract sum for project in progress, our audit procedures include the following: • traced total contract sums to contract entered into by the Group and its customers; · traced variation orders included in total contract sums to surveyor's certification; and
+We obtained an understanding of the projects under construction through discussions with management and project managers, assessed the appropriateness of the method selected for addressed in individual projects to measure project progress and recognise contract revenue, and examined project documentation (including contracts, correspondences with customers on delays or extension of time).

+In relation to total contract sum for project in progress, our audit procedures include the following:

-• assessed the adequacy of the amount of liquidated damages to be net off against contract sums, based on our understanding of the projects.
+- traced total contract sums to contract entered into by the Group and its customers; - · traced variation orders included in total contract sums to surveyor's certification; and - · assessed the adequacy of the amount of liquidated damages to be net off against contract sums, based on our understanding of the projects.